 Smokey Barn – Roasting Coffee Weekly & Cafe.
 This is where we are now buying our guests Welcome Pack Coffee from.
 If you like it, nip down and collect some for home!
+Available to order online also.
 Follow your nose, the aroma is devine…165 King Street, Norwich.

 Warwick Street Social – Bar & Restaurant – Breakfast, Lunch, Dinner & Drinks.
 In the heart of the ‘Golden Triangle’, you will need a taxi or to cycle or drive.
 Just a few minutes.
-We thoroughly enjoyed breakfast here February 2017.
+We like breakfast here.
+It’s ‘tres’ popular, so book!

 Cote Brasserie – Exchange Street, City Centre.
-Thoroughly enjoyed an early evening meal here April 2017, 3 courses £12.95, served beautifully, lovely ambiance, enjoyed with the addition of a good bottle of Syrah.
+A chain, very good service, food and ambiance.
+3 courses £12.95, enjoyed with the addition of a good bottle of Syrah.
 A La Carte menu also available.
+Good for early dinner before theatre of night out.

 Yellows – Bar & Diner (open 11.30am) – friendly bar staff.
-This could easily described as our ‘local’, it’s nearest 106.
+This could easily be described as our ‘local’, it’s the nearest to 106.
 Drinks, coffee, food.
 Carrow Road, Norwich City Football Club – 2 minute walk

 Donnelli’s – Timberhill – Pizza Restaurant, rating highly on Tripadvisor, walking distance of about 10-15 minutes via Rouen Road.
 You must book in advance, especially at weekends.

-Brick – 39 Market Place, Norwich (next to Norwich Market just behind Sir Garnet Pub) – New as of Dec 2015.
-Eat in and Takeaway!
+Brick – 39 Market Place, Norwich (next to Norwich Market just behind Sir Garnet Pub) – Eat in and Takeaway!

 Roger Hickman’s Restaurant – Upper St Giles Street – Fine Dining